 Due Diligence for Public Shell Buyers

 Microcap securities lawyers are often contacted by private entrepreneurs looking for a way to “go public” via reverse merger.
-This process involves finding a suitable, and clean public shell, and thorough due diligence is the foremost concern.
+This process involves finding a suitable, and clean public shell (otherwise known as a public vehicle), and thorough due diligence is the foremost concern.

 Reverse Mergers vs S-1?